-ORGANIZATION, CONTENT, AND FEATURES OF THE 20TH-EDITION TEXT CHAPTERS the course is all about and why it matters.
+ORGANIZATION, CONTENT, AND FEATURES OF THE 21ST-EDITION TEXT CHAPTERS

+• Chapter 1 serves as a brief, general introduction to the topic of strategy, focusing on the central questions of "What is strategy?" and "Why is it important?"
+As such, it serves as the perfect accompaniment for your opening-day lecture on what the course is all about and why it matters.
 Using the newly added example of Starbucks to drive home the concepts in this chapter, we introduce students to what we mean by "competitive advantage" and the key features of business-level strategy.
 Describing strategy making as a process, we explain why a company's strategy is partly planned and partly reactive and why a strategy tends to co-evolve with its environment over time.
 We show that a viable business model must provide both an attractive value proposition for the company's customers and a formula for making profits for the company.
-New to this chapter is a depiction of how the Value-Price-Cost Framework can be used to frame this discussion.
-We show how the mark of a winning strategy is its ability to pass three tests: (1) the fit test (for internal and external fit), (2) the competitive advantage test, and (3) the performance test.
-And we explain why good company performance depends not only upon a sound strategy but upon solid strategy execution as well.
+A key feature of this chapter is a depiction of how the Value-Price-Cost Framework can be used to frame this discussion.We